harrisonratcliffe/Laravel-API-Error-Handler/README.md

  }
 ```
 ## Make Your Own Error Handler!
-if you want to make your own handler instead of using default handler you can make a class in everywhere you want **but your class have to Extends `hamidreza2005\LaravelApiErrorHandler\Exceptions\ExceptionAbstract`**
+if you want to make your own handler instead of using default handler you can make a class in everywhere you want **but your class have to Extends `harrisonratcliffe\LaravelApiErrorHandler\Exceptions\ExceptionAbstract`**

 for Example:
 ```php